 The program must ensure that adequate resources (e.g., sufficient laboratory space and equipment, computer and statistical consultation services) are available.

-- 1. Fellows must have ready access to a major medical library either at the institution where the fellows are located or through arrangement with convenient nearby institutions. - 2.
-Library services should include the electronic retrieval of information from medical databases. - 3.
-There must be access to an on-site library or to a collection of appropriate texts and journals in each institution participating in the fellowship program.
-On-site libraries and/or collections of texts and journals must be readily available during nights and weekends.
+Fellows must have ready access to all major trauma, critical care and general surgery journals and textbooks either at the institution where the fellows are located or through arrangement with convenient nearby institutions.
+Texts and journals must be readily available during nights and weekends.